 Welcome to Cool By Proxy Productions!
-We're a husband and wife team that like to make incredible costumes and props in our free time.
+We're a couple in and out of cosplay that makes incredible costumes and props in our free time.